lina-khaled/lina-khaled/README.md

 - 👋 Hi, I’m @lina-khaled
 - 👀 I’m interested in programming
 - 🌱 I’m currently studing --> bachelor in IT
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 email --> lena.khhaled@gmail.com

 <!---
 lina-khaled/lina-khaled is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.